How the Fed affects auto loan rates

 The Federal Reserve is a complex facet of the American economic system.
 The Fed determines how much it costs to borrow money at its eight or so meetings per year.
 One of its jobs is setting a benchmark interest rate for short-term consumer lending, which private lenders use to set their own rates.
-If the Fed raises the federal funds rate at one of its meetings — as they did at the July meeting — you can expect to pay more for a personal or auto loan.
+When the federal funds target rate is high, as it is now, you can expect to pay more for a personal or auto loan.

 How Fed rates affect auto loans